Symphony No. 103 (Haydn)

-Symphony No. 103 in E♭ major (H. 1/103) was composed in 1795 by Joseph Haydn.
-It is nicknamed the Drumroll Symphony after the long roll on the timpani with which it begins.
-The symphony is the eleventh of Haydn's twelve London symphonies and the second to last that he composed.
+The Symphony No. 103 in E♭ major, Hob.
+I:103, was composed in 1795 by Joseph Haydn.
+It is the eleventh of his twelve London symphonies and the second-to-last that he composed.

+The symphony takes about 30 minutes to perform.

+Nickname

+"Drumroll" is not Haydn's own, like with most of his symphonies with nicknames.
+It comes from the long roll on the timpani with which the symphony opens.